 Basic Berry Shrub Recipe:

 Combine 1 part apple cider vinegar, and 1 part pure cane sugar to 2 parts berries (or any kind of fruit).
-Bring ingredients to a boil.
+Bring ingredients to a slow boil, to dissolve the sugar.
 Stir.
 Reduce heat and simmer for 10 minutes.
 Strain into a glass bottle.
 This is the quick way to make a shrub syrup.
-When we make them for market we let the berries steep in the vinegar in the refrigerator for 3 days, strain, add sugar and boil.
+When we make them for market we let the berries steep in the sugar in the refrigerator for 3 days, strain, add vinegar and cover.
 It’s a little more complex that way, but the quick way is fine.

 *Update: for another shrub recipe using plums, cinnamon & orange zest, please see a new guest post that I put up over at Soda Stream’s blog, called Ms Fizz